Zenpuku-ji

 Zenpuku-ji (善福寺), also known as Azabu-san (麻布山), is a Jōdo Shinshū temple located in the Azabu district of Tokyo, Japan.
 It is one of the oldest Tokyo temples, after Asakusa.
-The temple is designated as a Historical Site by the Tokyo Metropolitan Givenerment.
+The temple is designated as a Historical Site by the Tokyo Metropolitan Government.

 History

 Founded by Kūkai in 824, Zenpuku-ji was originally a Shingon temple.
 The Buddhist monk Shinran visited the temple during the Kamakura period and convinced the abbot of the time, Ryōkai, to convert the temple to the Jodo Shinshu sect.

 During the 1570-80 Ishiyama Hongan-ji War between Oda Nobunaga and the Ikkō-ikki warrior monks, Zenpuki-ji sent reinforcements to support Ishiyama Hongan-ji forces in Osaka.
 After the end of the conflict in 1580, Oda’s successor, Toyotomi Hideyoshi declared peace and vowed to protect Zenpuku-ji’s holdings.

 The third shogun, Tokugawa Iemitsu donated a new main hall to the temple.
 This main hall was the building later used by the first American legation to the shogun after the opening of Japan at the end of the Tokugawa Shogunate.
 This hall was destroyed in an air raid in May 1945, and then replaced with a building moved from Higashi-Hongan-ji Yao Betsuin in 1961.